liam-i/FlyHUD/README.md

 Using `HUD` in your application is very simple.

-* Shows the status of indeterminate tasks.
+* Displays the status HUD of an indeterminate tasks.

 ```swift
 let hud = HUD.show(to: view)